 The feedback we have received from our Tennessee law enforcement community is that a virtual event could not compare to what they experience at our in-person event and that they would prefer to delay our celebration of their efforts until the 2021 event.
 We understand and agree.
 For this reason, we have decided to cancel the 2020 Night of Remembrance and Awards Ceremony.
 But… that will NOT mean that we “skip” a year of honoring our heroes or remembering our victims.
 It WILL look different.
 Here’s how:

-- We will host a 2020 MADD Tennessee Statewide Virtual Candlelight Vigil in December of 2020 to be aired on Facebook Live.
-(Date TBD.)
+- We will host a 2020 MADD Tennessee Statewide Virtual Candlelight Vigil in December of 2020 to be aired on Facebook Live on Thursday, December 10 at 7pm CT.
 It will include our Electronic Victim Board typically shared at the live event, as well as a 2020 Fallen Officer tribute.

 - Our 2021 Night of Remembrance and Awards Ceremony will recognize officers, deputies, and troopers for DUI Enforcement separately for, both 2019 and 2020.
 (An officer earning a DUI Enforcement award for 2019 and again for 2020 will receive two pins and two plaques at the 2021 event.)